renners7777/100-days-of-code/log.md

 Days 35+36: Completed layouts using floats and flexbox.
 Completed Flexbox Zombies.
 Practiced typing.

 Day 37+38: Started Javascript - watched Traversy crash course and LearnwithLeon Class12.
 Also put some finishing touches to layouts as I forgot to add a few things, and will need to return to them tomorrow too.
-Coffee chats with @J_Lieu and @Wraytheon_
+Coffee chats with @J_Lieu.

+Day 39: Completed reading/tasks on variables and functions from https://javascript.info/.
+Will return to them tomorrow.
+Still practising typing every day.

 **Link(s) to work**